Víctor Meseguer

-Víctor Andrés Meseguer Cavas (born 9 June 1999) is a Spanish footballer who plays for CD Mirandés as a central midfielder.
+Víctor Andrés Meseguer Cavas (born 9 June 1999) is a Spanish footballer who plays as a central midfielder for Real Valladolid.

 Club career

 Meseguer was born in Alguazas, Region of Murcia, and joined Real Murcia in 2017, for the Juvenil A squad.
 He made his senior debut with the reserves on 11 February 2018, playing the last three minutes of a 1–3 Tercera División away loss against UCAM Murcia CF B. He scored his first senior goal on 11 November, netting the opener in a 1–1 home draw against the same opponent.

 Meseguer made his first team debut for Murcia on 24 March 2019, coming on as a late substitute for fellow youth graduate Juanma Bravo in a 2–1 away win against Club Recreativo Granada in the Segunda División B. On 4 July, he renewed his contract with the club, and subsequently began to feature regularly for the main squad during the season, contributing with two goals in 20 appearances overall.

 On 1 September 2020, Meseguer agreed to a three-year contract with Segunda División side CD Mirandés.
 He made his professional debut twelve days later, starting in a 0–0 home draw against AD Alcorcón.

 Meseguer scored his first professional goal on 2 January 2021, netting the equalizer in a 1–2 loss at UD Logroñés.
 He finished the season as an undisputed starter, scoring three goals in 38 appearances.

 On 10 August 2022, Meseguer signed a five-year contract with Granada CF, freshly relegated to the second division.
+He helped the club return to La Liga at first attempt, but was loaned to fellow second-level side Real Valladolid on 16 August 2023.

+After also helping the Pucelanos to a top tier promotion, Meseguer signed a permanent five-year contract with the club on 30 May 2024.
+He made his debut in the category on 19 August, playing the last 20 minutes in a 1–0 home win over RCD Espanyol.

+On 9 January 2025, Meseguer returned to the second division after being loaned to Racing de Santander until June.